Moduli space of logarithmic states in critical massive gravities: Moduli space of logarithmic states

 Fock spaces were designed as an algebraic framework to construct many-particle states in quantum mechanics.
 They typically represent the state space of an indefinite number of identical particles (an electron gas, photons, etc...).
 These particles can be classified in two types, bosons and fermions, and their Fock spaces look quite different.
 The reason why a Fock space are of great interest is that several important algebras can naturally act on it.
 Fermionic Fock spaces are naturally representations of a Clifford algebra, where the generators correspond to adding or removing a particle in a given energy state.
 In a similar way, bosonic Fock space is naturally a representation of a Weyl algebra.

-Proceeding with our discussion on Hilbert schemes, for the non-compact space $\mathbb{C}^2$, a connection between the theory of Hilbert schemes of points on surfaces and the infinite dimensional Heisenberg algebra was made through the construction of a representation of the Heisenberg algebra on the homology group of the Hilbert scheme, turning the homology group into a Fock space \cite{nakajima1997heisenberg}.
+Returning to the discussion on Hilbert schemes, for the non-compact space $\mathbb{C}^2$, a connection between the theory of Hilbert schemes of points on surfaces and the infinite dimensional Heisenberg algebra was made through the construction of a representation of the Heisenberg algebra on the homology group of the Hilbert scheme, turning the homology group into a Fock space \cite{nakajima1997heisenberg}.
 The construction showed that the Fock space representation on the polynomial ring of infinitely many variables is an important representation of the Heisenberg algebra.
-In the present case, with an interest on the bosonic Fock space, we construct a combinatorial model of creation and annihilation operators that are generators of a Heisenberg-Weyl algebra and that act on the bosonic Fock space.
+In the present case, with an interest on the bosonic Fock space, we discuss the construction of a combinatorial model of creation and annihilation operators that are generators of a Heisenberg-Weyl algebra and that act on the bosonic Fock space.

 In general, a Fock space is considered on a Hilbert space, but in the simplest case and for the purpose of our discussion, the bosonic vector space is obtained by considering a complex vector space $\mathbb{C}$.
 Then, the bosonic Fock space as a vector space is essentially a space of polynomials of infinitely many variables.
 A typical basis can be constructed using Schur symmetric functions.
 In our case, we consider a space of Bell polynomials $Y_n$ of infinitely many variables $ g_1, g_2, \cdots, g_n$.